mirTime/mirtime/README.md

 ```

 **MicroRNA/mRNA Files**, which are included in microRNA File Directory or mRNA File Directory given with `-i/--mirna` or `-m/--mrna` option must be formatted as below.
 The file name should be `repN_tpM.tsv`, where N and M must be int.
-N and M represent the Nth replication and the time point M of the data file for each. mRNA ID must be refseq ID, and miRNA ID must be miRBase ID. `mirtime` will simply ignore the header by skipping a single line.:
+N and M represent the Nth replication and the time point M of the data file for each. mRNA ID must be refseq ID, and miRNA ID must be miRBase ID. `mirtime` will simply ignore the header by skipping a single line.

-%File name: rep0_tp1.tsv
+%File name: rep0_tp1.tsv:

     miRNA_ID	expression_value               # Header
     miRNA1	10
     miRNA2	20
     miRNA3	30
     ...

-%File name: rep2_tp3.tsv
+%File name: rep2_tp3.tsv:

     mRNA_ID	expression_value               # Header
     mRNA1	10
     mRNA2	20